bearded-avenger/wp-live-search/README.txt

 == Frequently Asked Questions ==

 = What is required for this to work? =
-The WP REST API plugin (the official one) from the WordPress REST API Team.
+The WP REST API (V1) plugin (the official one) from the WordPress REST API Team.

 = Does it support featured images? =
-In progress.
+Yes

 = Does it support showing content? =
 In progress.

 = How do I work it? =
 It's a shortcode.
-Add [wp_search] to a page.
-Working on template functions for themers.
+Add [wp_live_search] to a page.

 == Screenshots ==

 == Changelog ==

+= 0.5 =
+* added an option to specify a target div for the search results to be sent to
+* replaced all inline js styles with CSS classes

 = 0.4.1 =
 * removed the search being closed when you click out